skypjack/entt/docs/md/core.md

 library.
 In fact, `EnTT` also provides a handful of tools to simplify the life of developers:

-* `entt::identity`: the identity function object that will be available with C++20.
-It returns its argument unchanged and nothing more.
-It is useful as a sort of _do nothing_ function in template programming.

 * `entt::overload`: a tool to disambiguate different overloads from their function type.
 It works with both free and member functions.<br/>
   Consider the following definition: